 This video shows the TurtleBot3 driving through a given set of waypoints using my custom path planning algorithm

-At its current stage, I have implemented a two-state controller that processes LiDAR and odometry data in order to complete a given set of waypoints while avoiding dynamic objects placed in its environment.
+Previously, I had implemented a two-state controller that processes LiDAR and odometry data in order to complete a given set of waypoints while avoiding dynamic objects placed in its environment.
 The algorithm is running locally on the TurtleBot3 using ROS2 and Python, built using custom proportional controllers and state estimators.
 This implementation passed all given unit tests with over 95% consistency.

 During previous assignments in this class I implemented custom image-based object tracking using OpenCV and embedded this tracking in a ROS2 environment enabling a TurtleBot3 to safely track and follow an object of a given color.